Anbernic RG40XX V Review (2026): Vertical 4-Inch Budget Handheld Verdict

 Pros:

-• 4-inch laminated IPS is the biggest screen at this price tier
+• 4-inch laminated IPS is the biggest screen at this price tier, and the one thing every reviewer praised

 • Dual SD slots make firmware experimentation easy